venn/blog/_posts/2014-07-08-designing-for-the-color-blind.md

 comments: true
 ---

-Color blindess affects 7 to 10 percent of the male population.
+Color blindness affects 7 to 10 percent of the male population.
 It is a large enough demographic that you should be spending some some time making sure that your designs are still usable by those affected.

 The most common types of color blindness are *protanopia* (can't see red) and *deuteranopia* (can't see green).
 About one third of the color-blind are completely blind to red or green.
-The rest generally having a milder form of color blindness.
+The rest generally have a milder form of color blindness.

 What can you do to improve your designs?
-There are a few basic things you can do:
+Here are a few basic things:

 ##### Pay attention to your link color